jillesvangurp/geogeometry/README.md

 [![](https://jitpack.io/v/jillesvangurp/geogeometry.svg)](https://jitpack.io/#jillesvangurp/geogeometry)

-This is a Kotlin multi-platform distribution with packages for `-jvm` and `-js` (currently) and several other platforms.
-Currently, multi-platform and multi-module does not work with `jitpack.io`.
-You can get this library via them but if that doesn't work, you can also try to pull from my website as described below.
-There's an [open bug for this](https://github.com/jitpack/jitpack.io/issues/3853).
+This is a Kotlin multi-platform distribution supporting all major compilation targets for Kotlin, including jvm, js, wasm, ios, linux, mac, windows, etc.

-As a workaround, I currently distribute jars via [our own maven repo](https://maven.tryformation.com/releases):
+We use our own maven repo for distributing this: Add the repository:

 ```kotlin
 repositories {